Alliance for Positive Change

 Alliance for Positive Change - formerly known as AIDS Service Center NYC (ASCNYC) - is a community organization that helps New Yorkers living with HIV and other chronic illnesses.
 Founded in 1990 by CEO Sharen Duke, Alliance provides direct services to over 1,800 New Yorkers per year, while its peer education programs and community outreach initiatives reach an additional 18,000.
 In 2017, the organization formally changed its name to The Alliance for Positive Change.
 This change came as the nonprofit expanded to help more New Yorkers with substance use and mental health issues, and program participants with chronic illnesses such as hepatitis, diabetes, and heart disease.

-Alliance for Positive Change transforms lives of New Yorkers living with HIV/AIDS and other chronic illnesses.
-It helps people access medical care, manage and overcome addiction, escape homelessness, get back to work, and find community.
-By addressing the underlying issues that contribute to poor health, the Alliance's individualized, full-service approach and harm reduction philosophy help New Yorkers lead healthier, more self-sufficient lives.